 You can view timelines of changes to the project.
 The default "Timeline" link on the menu bar takes you to a page that shows the 20 most recent check-ins, wiki page edits, ticket/bug-report changes, and/or blog entries.
 This gives a very useful snapshot of what has been happening lately on the project.
 You can click to go further back in time, if needed.
 Or follow hyperlinks to see details, including diffs and annotated diffs, of individual check-ins, wiki page edits, ticket changes, and blog edits.

 You can view and edit tickets and bug reports by following the "Tickets" link on the menu bar.
 Fossil is backed by an SQL database, so users with appropriate permissions can write new ticket report formats based on SQL query statements.
 Fossil is careful to prevent ticket report formats from doing any mischief on the database (it only allows SELECT statements to run) and it restricts access to sensitive data such as user passwords.
 So it is actually safe to let anonymous users on the internet write their own ticket formats if you like.
 In addition to viewing and/or creating report formats, you can also create new tickets or look at summaries or complete histories of existing tickets.
 Any changes you make will automatically merge with changes from your co-workers the next time your repository is synchronized.

 You can view and edit wiki by following the "Wiki" link on the menu bar.
-Fossil uses simple and easy-to-remember wiki formatting rules so you won't have to spend a lot of time learning a new markup language.
+Fossil has its own easy-to-remember markup rules, or if you prefer, it also support Markdown.
 And, as with tickets, all of your edits will automatically merge with those of your co-workers when your repository synchronizes.